-While regular care does a lot for your upholstered furniture's maintenance, accidents will happen.
+While regular care does a lot for the maintenance of your upholstered furniture, accidents will happen.
 Blot any spills immediately with a clean folded towel: never rub, but blot gently.
 Sometimes this is enough to get rid of the stain completely, especially if the fabric has been pre-treated with a fabric protector.

 Avoid Sunlight and Pollutants

 Too much sun can damage your upholstery fabric, causing it to fade and even fray.
 Try to position it so that it doesn’t sit in the sun for extended periods.
 This is especially true for silks or other delicate fabrics.

 Airborne pollutants such as fumes from cooking or smoke can also harm your fabric.
 It isn’t always easy to avoid that from happening, however, proper ventilation can help.
 It can also help with odor control, as upholstered furniture can easily absorb odors.